 You make a luggage reservation at the JR Ticket Office when you make your seat reservations.

-You need to tell the staff that you need to use the oversize baggage area and they will book you on a train where this is free and in the correct seats.
-The earlier you can do this the better as these seats are limited.
+You need to tell the staff that you need to use the oversized baggage area, and they will book you on a train where this is free and in the correct seats.
+The earlier you can do this, the better, as these seats are limited.

-If you’re using the ticket machines, either to book your whole journey, or just to make a seat reservation, then make sure you select a seat with the oversize baggage area so you get in the right seats.
+If you’re using the ticket machines, either to book your whole journey or to make a seat reservation, then make sure you select a seat with the oversized baggage area so you get the right seats.

-If you’re confused about using the Shinkansen, or just want a handy way of planning your journey, have a look at the Bullet Train Planner in our Etsy shop.
-It contains tips and tricks, but also printable planning sheets to help you track your costs and to list your train plans and reservations so you’re super organised.
+If you’re confused about using the Shinkansen or just want a handy way of planning your journey, have a look at the Bullet Train Planner in our Etsy shop.
+It contains tips, tricks and printable planning sheets to help you track your costs and list your train plans and reservations so you’re super organised.
 It could be the best couple of bucks you spend!

-Plus, you’re going to put the conductor in a difficult position as they will have to deal with it.
+Plus, you will put the conductor in a difficult position as they will have to deal with it.

 The fine for putting your luggage in the gap without a reservation is 1000 yen, and the conductor can move your luggage to somewhere more suitable (which might not be convenient for you!).

-Why Is It Better to Just Bring a Smaller Bag?
+Why Is It Better to Bring a Smaller Bag Anyway?

-Generally we’d suggest bringing a case that measures under 160cm.
-This is actually a pretty hefty sized case.
-But if you need further convincing here are why we’d say to downsize if you can.
+But if you need further convincing, here are why we’d say to downsize if you can.

 Baggage Seats are Limited